We demand free sanitary wear for all who need it!

 Menstruation is not a choice.

 Menstrual hygiene is a basic human right.

 Access to accurate information about menstruation and adequate sanitary wear every month are essential to menstrual hygiene.

 Lack of access to sanitary wear and decent sanitation jeopardises the rights of girls and women to equality, dignity, health, education and decent work.

-All over the African continent, girls miss school and women miss work when they have a period because they don’t have sanitary wear.
+All over the African continent, people miss school and work when they have a period because they don’t have sanitary wear.
 They risk infection from using newspaper, leaves, rags and other materials.
 They risk violence, exploitation, unwanted pregnancy and sexually transmitted infections when they engage in sexual relationships to raise money for pads.

 The baseless taboos and myths associated with menstruation cause stigma, stress, shame and embarrassment.
-This damages the self-esteem and well-being of millions of girls and women in Africa and elsewhere.
+This damages the self-esteem and well-being of millions of people who menstruate - in Africa and elsewhere.

 We don’t want charity, we want accountability.
 We want leaders who make good on their commitments.
 We want governments who allocate resources to meet the targets they have set to achieve the Sustainable Development Goals.
 We want action now!We call on the members of the African Union Commission, the East African Legislative Assembly, and the SADC Parliamentary Forum to:

 We call on you to turn the promises you have made in international commitments on sexual and reproductive health over many decades into reality.